 - Pushing heavily, Starbucks Gift Cards!

-All these new, limited time items create news for customers.
-In fact, during the Holiday season Starbucks turns their white cup with green logo red.
+All these new, limited-time items create news for customers.
+During the Holiday season, Starbucks turns their white cup with a green logo into a red cup design.
 Some customers start to salivate just seeing the red cup.
-For them Christmastime starts when Santa is in view during the Macy’s Parade and the red cups arrive at Starbucks.
+For them, Christmastime starts when Santa is in view during the Macy’s Parade, and the red cups arrive at Starbucks.

 If you don’t have news, you may need to create it.
 This is where – during the Sales Goal portion of your planning – having an honest understanding of how hard or easy it is to make your goals is important.

 If you haven’t already, you need to determine the investment needed for funding the programming to meet or exceed your goals and objectives.
-This may range from training, to advertising / marketing budget, product or service development, and more.
+This may range from training to advertising/marketing budget, product or service development, and more.
 There are two ways to look at this funding…as an expense or an investment.
-We always feel money spent to improve the experience for customers is an investment that delivers return.
+We always feel the money spent to improve customers’ experience is an investment that delivers a return.

 6. Consumer Promotion